wecodemore/wcm_top_spam_ips/readme.md

 Here's a list of things that need to get done:

  * A better readme file here
+ * Screenshots both for the dot org txt file as well as for this file
  * Generate main translation files
  * Translation into other languages
  * Automatically add all or just a single IP to the `.htaccess`
  * Remove a single IP (or all) from the `.htaccess`
  * Clean `.htaccess` on uninstall
- * Central storage for IP addresses - similar to project honeypot
+ * Central storage for IP addresses, similar to project honeypot
  * Remote connection to send the IPs there

  Thanks in advance for any contributions.
 Your work will be honored with a link to your